antaldaniel/reprex/content/home/welcome.md

 widget: hero # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
-title: |
-  REPREX
-  Big Data For All
+title: Big Data For All
 hero_media: png/reprex/Reprex_summary_with_text_white_narrower_sq.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.